Sheriff says jail inmate swallowed bag of drugs, died from overdose

 Despite Jones reportedly having a slight heartbeat when he was loaded into an ambulance, he was pronounced dead at a local hospital, according to Damante.
 Jones' body was then sent to the Arkansas State Crime Laboratory in Little Rock for examination.

-Jones had been booked into the jail Friday afternoon on two counts of failure to appear and one count of obstructing governmental operations, according to the Sheriff's Office's online inmate roster.
+Jones had been booked into the jail Friday afternoon on two counts of failure to appear and one count of obstructing governmental operations, according to the sheriff's office online inmate roster.
 He was being held on a bond totaling $50,240.

 Damante also released the Van Buren police vehicle footage he described in his statement Wednesday.